 Gradowa Hill

-Gradowa Hill can be seen from many places in Gdansk, and definitely from all the other viewpoints in Gdansk – this is the hill with Millennium Cross on it.
-It’s a bit outside the centre, but worth visiting, as you can see the whole old Gdansk from there and many, many more.
+Gradowa Hill can be seen from many places in Gdansk, and definitely from all the other viewpoints in Gdansk – this is the hill with the Millennium Cross on it.
+It’s a bit outside the centre, but worth visiting, as you can see the entire old Gdansk from there and many, many more.
 To get there, you should take a path going up from the Main Bus Terminal.
 Passing by old military fortifications will lead you to the top of the hill.
-It’s accessible all the time, though if you plan to go there after sunset, take a flashlight with you.
+It’s accessible all the time, though if you plan to go there after sunset, take a torch with you.

 Old Fortifications in Dolne Miasto